LukasGelbmann/adventkit/README.md

 =====================================

 These are my solutions in Python to some of the [Advent of Code puzzles](https://adventofcode.com).
-My primary aim is to make the code readable, making it fast is a secondary goal.
+My goal is to make the code readable while also making it reasonably fast.

 Installation
 ------------